12 Best Oregon Waterfall Hikes That’ll Take Your Breath Away

 oneonta falls oregon hike 03

-Description: This is the skinniest waterfall on the list, but it’s also in one of the most scenic hikes in the entire state of Oregon (in my personal opinion), which is in a gorge that you walk through in water to reach the waterfall itself.
+While this is one of the skinniest and shortest waterfalls on the list, it’s also in one of the most scenic Oregon waterfall hikes in my personal opinion.
+With this trail, what you have is a gorge hike that you walk through in water to reach the waterfall itself.

 6) Shellburg Falls: